top of page

 Confidentiality is one of the most important components of a client-therapist relationship.

-Psychotherapy requires a high degree of trust with highly sensitive subject matter that is usually not
+Psychotherapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist's office.
+Your therapist can only share this information with your

+written permission.
 However, the exceptions to the Confidentiality Policy include the following situations:

 ● If there is concern that you will seriously harm yourself or another person